Metro Area Governors Island Coalition (M.A.G.I.C.)

 The project’s law firm has ties to the powerful REBNY real estate lobby.
 The TGI chair citing “the hopeful case of Robert Moses“ 3 and saying, “This is a nice piece of real estate” 4 should also be red flags.

 2) The rezoning “encompassing the entirety of Governors Island” 6 subjects the vast parkland to future encroachment from the currently designated areas. (“… pursues land use changes that will permanently allow new development.”
-7)
+7) The proposed blanket C4-1 zoning potentially subjects all areas in the south island to eventual development.

 4) “Open space” is not just pedestrian access, as TGI is selling it, but involves sky and the feeling of openness.
 The “increased open space” that TGI is presenting is “woven open space similar to Battery Park City.”
 8 It’s boxed in by 10 – 30 story buildings and non-public areas.
 New building on Governors Island should be kept to minimum and not exceed the four story height of buildings in the historic district or the 35-foot height limit in the current zoning.